 However people pay these higher costs because staying in town offers more comforts and conveniences than staying in the parks.

-The National Park Service has already decided to require reservations for people who want to visit Yosemite, and there currently is discussion about doing the same with Yellowstone.
+The National Park Service has decided to require reservations for people who want to visit Yosemite.
+There currently is discussion about doing the same with Yellowstone.

 Park managers are also considering

 - using trams to carry visitors to and from the park,

 - limiting the amount of vehicle traffic and